MinhHoangDam/goodvibes-frontend/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Backend Integration

+This frontend connects to a .NET backend that provides:
+- Good Vibes data from Officevibe API
+- User avatar images from Workleap API
+- Caching and rate limiting for optimal performance

+Make sure the backend is running on `http://localhost:5000` for development.

+## Technology Stack

+- **React 19** with TypeScript
+- **Hopper Design System** (@hopper-ui/components)
+- **React Aria** for accessibility
+- **Lucide React** for additional icons

+## Deployment Options

+### GitHub Pages (Recommended)
+Automatic deployment is configured via GitHub Actions.
+Just push to main branch.

+### Manual Deployment
+1. Run `npm run build`
+2. Deploy the `build/` folder to any static hosting service:
+   - Vercel
+   - Netlify
+   - AWS S3
+   - Azure Static Web Apps

 ## Learn More